madihabdul/emotionNetwork/README.md

 I trained a simple model using Google Colab to recognize emotion through pictures and can implement this with live data using a webcam.
-Issues: Problem with driver code and keras install.
+Issues: Can't open driver code due to problems with update compatibility.
+But you could open up the model in Google Colab and test it out :D